aymuos15/InstaMatch/README.md

 (or) You could simply copy and paste :P

-For details and input dimensions: please open `unittest.ipynb`
+For details and input dimensions: please open testing notebooks.

 ### Similar Works: (Will be completed soon.)